-The production goals at IGH will change after removal of the four most downstream dams on the Klamath River, including IGD, currently slated to begin in 2021.
+The production goals at IGH may change if removal of the four most downstream dams on the Klamath River, including IGD, occurs as planned beginning in 2021.
 The existing fish collection facility will be demolished in the process, and the water supply will be lost once reservoir drawdown commences.
-Solutions to these problems are currently being assessed, but regardless the production capacity at IGH will be severely reduced.
-The current plan is to produce 3.4 million smolts at IGH, and resume operations at FCH where 115,000 yearlings will be produced.
-The target release time for smolts will also be shifted to April and May (KRRC 2018).
+Solutions to these problems are currently being assessed.